Free Trial Software Downloads Command-line Resource Editor

 /plhdXX="Value"

-Value substitution.
+Pass a Value into the script.
 Optional.
 Instructs the program to find a specified placeholder plhdXX within your script and replace it with the Value, where:

 Placeholder Usage Guidelines

-You can use multiple placeholders in your scripts.
-You can write one generic script and just invoke it with different parameters.
-Every placeholder in the script body must be enclosed by % signs.
+You can use multiple placeholders in your scripts, enabling you to create a single generic script and invoke it with different parameters.

 Example: